 Empty Nest Syndrome is not a mental disorder or clinical diagnosis.
 Instead, it is a term used to characterize the real feelings of deep sadness, angst, and loneliness that parents can feel when all of their children are grown and leave home.

 It is a very real and sad experience for many parents.
-Not all parents who raise children experience the Empty Nest Syndrome.
-However, for those who think they may be prone to Empty Nest Syndrome, there are things you can do to prepare yourself for the empty nest.
+Not all parents who raise children experience Empty Nest Syndrome.
+However, for those who think they may be prone to Empty Nest depression, there are things you can do to prepare yourself.

 If you are already in the empty nest phase and are experiencing this syndrome, then there are also some ways you can help yourself overcome the sadness.